qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/create_layers.rst

 Creating a new Temporary Scratch Layer
 --------------------------------------

-Temporary Scratch Layers only exist in memory.
-This means that they are not saved and will be discarded when QGIS is closed.
+Temporary Scratch Layers are in-memory layers, meaning that they are not saved on disk and will be discarded when QGIS is closed.
+They can be handy to store features you temporarily need or as intermediate layers during geoprocessing operations.

 See also :ref:`paste_into_layer`.
 Empty, editable temporary scratch layers can be defined using :menuselection:`Layer --> Create Layer --> New Temporary Scratch Layer`.
 Here you can create